chrisjcodes/jquery.addListingsJS/README.md

 "/CustomData/CUSTOMERID/js/jquery.addListings.js"
 ```

-Then to initiate all the following script:
+Then to initiate add the following script:

 ```